Erik Demaine's Folding and Unfolding:

 Theorem

-So what patterns of cuts are possible?
-The theorem is that every pattern (plane graph) can be made by folding and one complete straight cut.
-This includes single (possibly nonconvex) polygons, multiple disjoint polygons, nested polygons, adjoining polygons, and even floating line segments and points.
+The theorem is that every pattern (plane graph) of straight-line cuts can be made by folding and one complete straight cut.
+Thus it is possible to make single polygons (possibly nonconvex), multiple disjoint polygons, nested polygons, adjoining polygons, and even floating line segments and points.

 The straight skeleton consists of the majority of the creases and achieve the desired “lining up” of cuts.
 In addition, there are perpendicular creases.
 Basically, from each vertex of the straight skeleton, we shoot a ray perpendicular to each reachable cut edge, and the ray “bounces” (reflects) through any skeleton edges it meets.